rsdoiel/antenna/socal_north.md

 ---

-## Conclave starts today.
+## The conclave starts.
 Why this moment matters for Southern California’s Filipino Catholics

-date: 2025-05-07, updated: 2025-05-07, from: The LAist
+date: 2025-05-07, updated: 2025-05-08, from: The LAist

 Los Angeles is home to more than half a million Filipinos, and some have their eye on one cardinal contender.